Kevin Young on His Book “Night Watch,” Inspired by Death and Dante

 you know, he himself incorporates Virgil, of course, as his guide

 through hell.
-And so, Dante is kind of my guide through it in that way.
+And so Dante is kind of my guide through it in that way.

 Aaron Powell, Dante's poem is supposed to lead us back toward another text.
 It's supposed to lead us toward reading the Bible again.

-That's at least a stated thing, but I think he was up to more mischief than that.
+That's at least a stated thing.
+But I think he was up to more mischief than that.

-Well, and he's getting revenge in some of them.
+Aaron Powell, well, and he's getting revenge in some of them.
 There's a lot of strife in Florence at the time.

 He's trying to write about now through eternity.
 And I was just always struck by

 things that I still wrestle with in the poem.
+Like,
-Like, you know, he has the devil eating Judas face first.

-And I was like, is that worse to be face first for eternity?
+he has the devil eating Judas face first.
+And I was like, is that worse to be face first

+for eternity?
 Or, you know, like, and that's in the poem.
 Like, is that what's worse?
-Like, what is punishment, you know, and, and what is the kind of crux of belief?
+Like, what is punishment, you know, and what is the kind of crux of belief?

 And those kind of things are all around us.
 And, you know, I pulled out the book, which I kind of put it in a drawer, set it aside.
-And then during pandemic, I pulled it out and I was like, this is exactly how it feels right now.

 this is a journey through that.
 Kevin, would you read us the section of Darkling that's titled Ledge?
 Yes.

-So, this is from the poem based on Dante called Darkling.
+So this is from the poem. based on Dante called Darkling.

 And this is from the purgatory section.
-So, this is Ledge.
+So this is Ledge.

 No use telling the dead what you've learned since they've learnt it too.